- Check out information from trusted sources that can help you prepare for the flu season in the midst of the continuing COVID-19 pandemic.

 - Flu: check with your primary care provider to verify availability or visit your local pharmacy to get vaccinated.

 - COVID-19: If you are eligible and able to get the vaccine, we encourage you to do so.
-Swedish is offering the COVID-19 vaccine to patients at three locations, or you can call the Washington State Department of Health at 800-525-0127 or find a vaccination site near you.
+Swedish is offering the COVID-19 vaccine to patients at three locations.
+You can also visit the clinic at the Amazon Meeting Center in downtown Seattle or call the Washington State Department of Health at 800-525-0127 to find a vaccination site near you.

 Find a doctor